 Lake Atitlán, Guatemala

 Lake Atitlán sits in the southwestern part of Guatemala in Central America.
 It is a gorgeous lake in a volcanic crater in the Guatemalan highlands surrounded by dense forests, volcanoes, and Mayan villages.
-The volcanoes, Atitlán, Tolimán, and San Pedro are called The Three Giants.
-There are seven villages around the lake, and the locals sell beautiful crafts and create festive atmospheres.
+Locals call the volcanoes, Atitlán, Tolimán, and San Pedro “The Three Giants”.

-People describe Lake Atitlán as having an Eden-like beauty, and hiking and mountain biking are extremely popular.
-Its lush forests provide a habitat for the elusive national bird, the quetzal.
 The Audubon Society, certified by Guatemala’s National Institute of Tourism, offers a classic bird watching tour by trained guides to see the quetzal and other birds around the lake.
+Lake Atitlán’s deep blue waters mirror the surrounding mountains and its dramatic backdrop of volcanoes.

 Lake Bacalar, Mexico